BSI-Bund/TSMS/tsm-rest-api/docs/ServicesApi.md

 Add additional SecureComponentProfiles to a certain Version and c...

-Add additional SecureComponentProfiles to a certain Version and configure the Flavors supported.
+Add additional SecureComponentProfiles to a certain Version and configure the corresponding Flavors.
 In case SecureComponentProfile Ids provided are already linked to this Version, the method will still be successful and it will just modify the list of supported Flavors.

 ### Example
 ```java